 This weekend, I went to a "Small Business Saturday" event with a group of local women selling a number of products.
 It was a lovely little gathering.
 I came home with some budget-stretching makeup, super cute leggings, and a huge case of "not enoughness."
 Everything seemed so fun and effortless and it all smelled delightful.
 Selling clothing and essential oils seemed so much simpler than sweating over sentences for a living.

 On the walk home, doubt and Christmas budget worries started to take over.
-But then, Rebecca Wong, my dear friend and Practice of Being Seen partner reminded me, “They're selling something, not creating anything.
+But then, a friend reminded me, “They're selling something, not creating anything.
 That’s not what you do, is it?”

 Well, sure, selling is part of what every small business person has to do, but when you’re a coach, a therapist, a healer, or anyone else who offers time in support of another’s evolution... selling comes second.
 And it’s probably not the sort of thing that people are going for during the busiest shopping weekend of the year.